 If the average maturity of the refunded debt is three years or less, the requirement is waived.
-(Fire District debt most frequently renewed is in the form of one year or less bond anticipation notes; these qualify for this waiver.)
+(School District or municipality debt most frequently renewed is in the form of one year or less bond anticipation notes; these qualify for this waiver.)

-4. No refunding bond can have a maturity date which is later than the date which is thirty (30) years after the date that the original note or bond was issued.
+4. No refunding bond can have a maturity date which is later than the date which is 30 years after the date that the original note or bond was issued.

-NOTE: it is possible to be a \$5,000,000 or under "small issuer," and still be required to rebate if the issue itself does not meet the requirements of Step No. 2.
+NOTE: it is possible to be a \$5,000,000 or under "small issuer" (or a \$15,000,000 or under "school small issuer"), and still be required to rebate if the issue itself does not meet the requirements of step no. 3.